 - Modularity: Cabins can be reconfigured or relocated as needs evolve.

-The future of sandwich panel cabins in the UAE is bright, driven by innovations, sustainability goals, and the country’s vision for smart cities.
+The future of sandwich panel cabins in DUBAI is bright, driven by innovations, sustainability goals, and the country’s vision for smart cities.
 This section explores emerging trends and potential developments.

 Emerging Technologies